-H. ICT POLICY FRAMEWORK
+H. INFORMATION & COMMUNICATION TECHNOLOGY (ICT) FRAMEWORK

 Big 5 Hlabisa local Municipality has an ICT Policy Framework in place that which was tabled to Council for adoption on 31 May 2022.
 The perseverance of this document is to define the strategies, values and policy declarations for the supremacy of Information Technology (IT) within the municipality.

 The framework is based on the Department of Public Service and Administration (Public Service Corporate Governance of Information and Communication Technology Policy Framework) and SALGA (A Municipal Guide/Roadmap to Successful ICT Governance).
+The determination of this Framework is to institutionalise the Commercial Governance of and Governance of ICT as an essential part of corporate governance within Big 5 Hlabisa local Municipality in an unchanging and corresponding manner.